 - 2 ½ cups water

-- Grease the base of a 9" pie plate, or similar sized glass dish and sprinkle the coconut shreds evenly on the bottom (to prevent the crust from sticking to the bottom).
+- Grease the base of a 9" pie plate, or similar sized glass dish and sprinkle the 2 T coconut shreds evenly on the bottom (to prevent the crust from sticking to the bottom).

-- With your hands kneed crust and flatten with your palms.
-Place it in the pie plate and evenly spread with your fingers to cover the whole base.
+- Place the crust in the pie plate and evenly spread with your fingers to cover the whole base and an inch up the side.
 Set aside.

-- Place the agar flakes and water in a small saucepan and heat on medium/low, stirring often, until the agar has dissolved (about 5 minutes).
+- Place the water and agar flakes or powder in a small saucepan and heat on medium, stirring often, until the agar has dissolved (about 5 minutes).

 - Pour the agar/water into the blender and blend until well combined.

-- Pour the filling into the crust and place it in the refrigerator to set.
+- Pour the filling into the crust and place in the refrigerator to set (at least 2 hours).

 Yields: 8-12 servings